dzfrias/scurry/website/docs/intro.md

 A quick overview of the Scurry language.

+Note that this documentation website is **not** meant for people who are new to programming language.
+It assumes that *some* prior experience with coding is present.

 ## Installation

 Scurry can currently be installed in **two** ways.
 More installation methods might